austinhuang0131/barinsta-docs/docs/privacy.md

 ## Scope

 * This Privacy Policy ("Policy" or "the Policy" thereafter) applies to version 19.0 and later.
-* The Policy does not apply to any forks of this app (should there be), but their implementation of this policy is strongly encouraged.
+* The Policy does not apply to any forks of this app (should there be), but their implementation of this Policy is strongly encouraged.
 * The Policy does not apply to any services around the app (Documentation, GitHub, Crowdin, Telegram...) either.

 ## First Party

 ### Crash dumps

-Crash dumps are stored locally on your device, until you choose to send it (Through the "Report" button on crash, or the "Send Debug Logs" button in Settings).
-These may contain personal information (Device model, app version, what action you're trying to do...), and it is your sole responsibility to redact them as necessary.
-If you choose to send them, these information will only be used to improve the app, and you consent to further communication about your report.
-If you email your crash report, your email address will be published along with your crash report, but you may withdraw consent.
+* Crash dumps are stored locally on your device, until you choose to send it (Through the "Report" button on crash).
+* These may contain personal information (Device model, app version, what action you're trying to do...), and it is your sole responsibility to redact them as necessary.
+* If you choose to send them, these information will only be used to improve the app, and you consent to further communication about your report.
+* If you email your crash report to barinsta@austinhuang.me (default address), your email address will be published along with your crash report, but you may withdraw consent by contacting im@austinhuang.me.

+### Preferences

 Preferences are stored locally.
 The cookie (if logged in) is shared with Instagram to authenticate, otherwise they are not used outside the app.
 You can explicitly choose to export it, however the file will be under your sole responsibility.